 These programs often serve as a "gateway", where people learn, perhaps for the first time, about programs and services available to them should they be in need of such assistance.
 This can help to reduce the severity of any crisis a family may be experiencing before the crisis becomes unmanageable.

 The Greater Valley Corps is supported by a team of volunteers, corporations, and farms, without whom the services it provides would not be possible.
-Corporate partners include Bed, Bath & Beyond, Target, BJ’s, and Big Y. Through these corporate partnerships, the Greater Valley Corps receives specialty items, such as bedding, toiletries, pet food, bread and pastries, and fresh produce.
-Its services are complemented by two local farms, which donate fresh, locally grown produce in the summer and fall.
+Corporate partners include BJ's Wholesale Club, Stop & Shop, ShopRite, BJ’s, and Big Y. Through these corporate partnerships, the Greater Valley Corps receives grocery and specialty items, such as organic and healthy food choices, toiletries, bread and pastries, and fresh produce.
+Its services are complemented by local farms, which donate fresh, locally grown produce in the summer and fall.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.